mfrachet/create-frontend-framework/README.md

 ## Modifying the component props with state

-We can now make some special behaviour using these methods !
+We can now make some special behavior using these methods !
 Why not to be able to modify the props ?
 In the `./framework/index.js`, add:

 ```javascript
 import * as snabbdom from "snabbdom";